 Tom and Saundra are a married couple who spent part of their honeymoon on a World Endeavors volunteer program in Costa Rica.

 Most people spend their honeymoons relaxing on a beach with a cool drink in hand.
 But not Tom and Saundra!
 In the spirit of coupling service with romance, Tom and Saundra spent the first two weeks of their four-week honeymoon volunteering for World Endeavors in Atenas, Costa Rica.
 “At this point in our lives,” wrote Saundra in her application, “we would be unhappy going to a developing country and not helping in some way.”
-Their plan was to work with children at an orphanage before embarking on some “luxury vacation fun” for the rest of the honeymoon.
+Their plan was to work with children at a children’s home before embarking on some “luxury vacation fun” for the rest of the honeymoon.

 Both Tom and Saundra were surprised at the degree of development in Costa Rica.
 “It was not what we were expecting,” said Tom.